 Select a an exam type

-A minimum 2:2 degree.
+You need a minimum 2:2 degree.
 Although most applicants will be graduates, those without a degree and other non-standard applications will be considered.
 The Programme Leader will consider such applications on the basis of experience.
-You will not be interviewed (unless the Programme Leader deems it necessary).

 Students living in